Custom JavaScript Components

 Counting and Displaying

-We need to keep track of counts and finally display them in a text component.
+We need to keep track of the count and finally display it with a text component.

 Add a “text” component to our “Collider” object and change the text to “0”.